+The trademarks listed above do not represent a complete list.
 Information contained in this publication may be erroneous and/or untimely.
+All descriptions, examples and calculations contained in this publication are for illustrative purposes only and may be changed without further notice.
 Neither DBAG nor any entity of Deutsche Börse Group makes any express or implied representations or warranties regarding the information contained herein.
-This includes any implied warranty of the information's merchantability or fitness for any particular purpose and any warranty with respect to the accuracy, correctness, quality, completeness or timeliness of the information.
+This includes without limitation any implied warranty of the information's merchantability or fitness for any particular purpose and any warranty with respect to the accuracy, correctness, quality, completeness or timeliness of the information.